Prismatic Dieudonn\'e theory: Prismatic Dieudonn e theory for -divisible groups

 (where we mean $\mathrm{Ext}^1$ in the category of abelian sheaves on the site of prisms over $(B,J)$) given by the $q$-logarithm is an isomorphism.
 By \Cref{sec:divid-prism-dieud-proposition-ext-crystal} the formation of this map is compatible with base change in $(B,J)$.
-Therefore, to prove injectivity, we can assume $(B,J)=(A,I)$.
-In this case, the comparison with $q$-de Rham cohomology (cf.\ \cite[Theorem 16.17]{bhatt_scholze_prisms_and_prismatic_cohomology}) and the spectral sequence from \Cref{sec:calc-ext-groups} shows that the right-hand side above identifies with the subspace of translation-invariant classes in the $q$-de Rham cohomology of $\mathbb{G}_m$ in degree $1$ and that the above map sends $1\in A$ to the class of $d_q x/x$, which indeed generates a free rank $1$ sub-$A$-module, as desired.
+From the proof of loc.\ cit.\ we also know that $\mathrm{Ext}^1(u^{-1}(\widehat{\Gm})_{|(B,J)},\mathcal{O}_\prism)$ is a finite, locally free $B$-module of rank $1$.
+Therefore, it suffices to show surjectivity.
 To show surjectivity one may pass to the case that $(B,J)=(W(k),(p))$ for $k$ an algebraically closed field of characteristic $p$.
 Then the comparison with the crystalline Dieudonn\'e crystal (cf.\ \Cref{sec:prism-dieud-theory-theorem-comparison-with-crystalline-dieudonne-functor}) reduces to an analogous statement for the usual logarithm as for $q=1$ the $q$-logarithm becomes the logarithm.
 Let $R$ be a general ring of characteristic $p$ and let $R^\prime\to R$ be a surjection of schemes with a PD-structure $\{\gamma_{n}\}_{n\geq 0}$ on $K:=\ker(R^\prime\to R)$ and assume $p$ nilpotent in $R^\prime$.
 Then there is the canonical morphism

 where $[-]\colon \lim\limits_{x\mapsto x^p} R\to R^\prime$ is the Teichm\"uller lift and $\log$ the crystalline logarithm

 (which makes sense as $[x]\in 1+K$).
 But it is known that the logarithm generates the crystalline Dieudonn\'e crystal of $\mu_{p^\infty}$ (cf.\ \cite[2.2.3.Corollaire]{berthelot_messing_theorie_de_dieudonne_cristalline_III}).
 Finally the action of Frobenius on $\ell_q$ can be calculated using \Cref{sec:q-logarithm-convergence-of-q-logarithm}: